 Big data is changing the way we do business and creating a need for Data Engineers who can collect and manage large quantities of data.

-Data Engineers are very much in demand in the UK right now and they are becoming more expensive.
-According to Indeed.com at the time of writing, they have an average salary of £59,472 per year in United Kingdom, with contractors going for much more.
+Data Engineers are in demand in the UK and are becoming more expensive.
+According to Glassdoor, Data Engineers have an average salary of £49,514 per year in the United Kingdom, with contractors going for much more.

 The Data Engineer